Christian Hebraist

-A Christian Hebraist is a scholar of Hebrew who comes from a Christian family background/belief, or is a Jewish adherent of Christianity.
-The main area of study is that commonly known as the Old Testament to Christians (and Tanakh to Jews), but Christians have occasionally taken an interest in the Talmud, and Kabbalah.
+A Christian Hebraist is a scholar of Hebrew texts who approaches the works from a Christian perspective.
+The main area of study is the Hebrew text of the Bible (known as the Old Testament to Christians and as the Tanakh to Jews), but Christians have occasionally taken an interest in the Talmud and the Kabbalah.

-The early fathers of the Christian Church got their knowledge of Hebrew traditions (Masoretic, Midrashim, Aggadah) from their Jewish teachers.
-This is seen especially in the exegesis of Justin Martyr, Aphraates, Ephraem Syrus, and Origen of Alexandria.
-Jerome's teachers are even mentioned by name—e.g., Bar Ḥanina (Hananiah).
+The discipline has long been a site of Jewish–Christian intellectual interaction.
+The early church fathers got their knowledge of Hebrew traditions (Masoretic, Midrashim and Aggadah) from Jewish teachers.
+That is seen especially in the exegesis of Justin Martyr, Aphraates, Ephraem Syrus and Origen of Alexandria.
+Jerome's teachers are even mentioned by name such as Bar Ḥanina (Hananiah).
+In the Middle Ages, Christian converts from Judaism provided a key source of Hebrew education, as native Christians rarely learned the language.
+As the Renaissance and Enlightenment proceeded, the discipline increasingly came to investigate extrabiblical texts, and eventually became a branch of philology.

+Antiquity

+The notion of Hebraica veritas (Hebrew truth)—that the Hebrew Bible was the original Old Testament and as such was superior to the Greek translations, the Septuagint—is generally traced back to Jerome.
+This was "a radical shift ... in the history of Christian thought", since before his time the Septuagint was generally treated as authoritative without any need for looking to the Hebrew text.
+This was bolstered by the legend of the Septuagint's miraculous origin, which turned it into a divinely inspired translation.
+Jerome expressed doubt about the legend and, rather than accepting the common view that the Hebrew textual tradition had been corrupted by the Jews, expressed the view that the Greek translations were not wholly accurate.
+When Jerome produced a new Latin translation from the original languages, he chose as his source text for the Old Testament the proto-Masoretic text.

 Middle Ages

-Syriac Christians have always been reading and using Hebrew texts.
-In western Christianity, however, knowledge of Hebrew was historically scarce outside of converts from Judaism.
-It has often been claimed that the Venerable Bede (d.735) knew something of Hebrew, but his knowledge appears to have been gleaned entirely from St Jerome.
-The same may be said of Alcuin (b.
-735), who revised the Biblical translation of Jerome.
-The ninth-century Pseudo-Jerome, who worked in the circle of Rabanus Maurus (d.856), had knowledge of Hebrew.
+In Western Christianity knowledge of Hebrew was historically scarce outside of converts from Judaism.
+The Venerable Bede (d.735) discusses Hebrew terms, but appears to rely entirely on Jerome for this.
+The same may be said of Alcuin (b.735), who revised the Biblical translation of Jerome.
+The ninth-century Pseudo-Jerome, who worked in the circle of Rabanus Maurus (d.856), knew Hebrew.

 During the Twelfth-Century Renaissance, contact between Christian and Jewish scholars increased.
-Peter Abelard (d.1142) recommended Christian scholars take up the language of the Old Testament and many followed this recommendation.
+Peter Abelard (d.1142) recommended that Christian scholars take up the language of the Old Testament and many followed this recommendation.
 The School of Saint Victor became the centre of Hebraism in western Europe.
 The school of Toledo also worked with Hebrew, but it was secondary to Arabic.
 Adam of Saint Victor (d.1146) was the most prominent Victorine Hebraist and his student, Herbert of Bosham (fl.1162–89), studied with Abraham ibn Ezra (d.c.1167) to acquire deeper grammatical understanding.
 The Cistercian tradition of Hebrew studies began with Nicholas Manjacoria.